ZOE-CA/DeepGD/README.md

 # DeepGD

-This repository is a companion page for the DeepGD paper
+This repository is a companion page for the following paper:  “DeepGD: A Multi-Objective Black-Box Test Selection Approach for Deep Neural Networks”, (submitted)

-This paper is implemented in python language with GoogleColab (It is an open-source and Jupyter based environment).
+This paper is implemented in python on Google Colab .

-DeepGD is a black-box test selection approach for deep neural networks (DNNs) that uses a customized multi-objective genetic search to guide the selection of test inputs with high fault-revealing power.
+This repository is a replication package of DeepGD, a black-box (BB) test selection approach for deep neural networks (DNNs) that uses a customized multi-objective genetic search to guide the selection of test inputs with high fault-revealing power.
 It relies on diversity and uncertainty scores and it only requires access to the complete test dataset and prediction probabilities of the DNN model.
 The approach also considers a clustering-based approach to estimate faults in DNN models.
 An empirical evaluation on five DNN models, four datasets, and nine baselines shows that DeepGD provides better guidance for selecting inputs with high fault-revealing power and improves model performance through retraining.